 Gene Fusion FISH Probes

 Fusions occur when two normally separated genes are joined, which can contribute to cancer development in a few different ways.
 The translocated gene may fuse to a promoter, ramping up expression of the gene.
-This is the means by which many transcription factor genes become oncogenic, such as when MYC fuses with promoters IGH, IGK and IGL in Burkitt Lymphoma.
-The genes can also fuse to create a chimeric gene that produces a novel hybrid protein with oncogenic potential.
-This occurs in the well-known BCR-ABL1 fusion; the two genes together code for a protein with abnormal tyrosine kinase activity in chronic myeloid leukemia.
-Lastly, a fusion can cause tumorigenesis when it results in the truncation and consequent inactivation of a tumor suppressor gene.
+Fusions can also create a chimeric gene that produces a novel hybrid protein with oncogenic potential.
+Lastly, a fusion can lead to tumorigenesis when it results in the truncation of a tumor suppressor gene.